louismarcel90/louismarcel90/README.md

 Node.js · TypeScript · NestJS · PostgreSQL · Redis · React · Docker

 **🧠 What This Project Demonstrates**
-- Design of a **production-style API Gateway**
+- System design of a **Zero-Trust API gateway**
-- Secure API access using **API Keys, JWT, and scopes**
-- Scalable **rate limiting and quota enforcement**
-- End-to-end **full-stack architecture** (backend, frontend, data, infra)
-- Real-world trade-offs around **security, performance, and observability**
+- Trade-offs in **security, performance, and observability**
+- End-to-end ownership of a **production-style platform**

 **🧩 Problems Gatekeeper Solves**
-- APIs exposed without proper access control or governance
+- API exposure without consistent governance
-- Abuse, bots, and uncontrolled traffic spikes
+- Abuse, bots, and uncontrolled traffic
-- Lack of visibility into who is using the API and how
+- Limited visibility into API usage and risk
-- Missing audit trails for security and compliance
-- Manual or error-prone client and key management

 **⚙️ Core Capabilities**
-- Acts as a **secure gateway** in front of backend services
-- Enforces **Zero-Trust principles** on every request
-- Controls API usage with **client-based quotas**
+- Centralized access control at the gateway level
-- Provides **auditability and usage analytics**
+- Deterministic rate limiting and quota enforcement
-- Centralizes API governance through an admin console
+- Auditable, observable API traffic

-**✨ Key Features**
+**✨ Key Engineering Features**
-- Secure API Gateway (API Keys + JWT)
+- Secure API access using API keys and JWT with scoped authorization
-- Rate limiting per client, route, and plan
-- Client and API key lifecycle management
+- Deterministic traffic control via per-client and per-route rate limiting
-- Structured audit logs and request tracing
+- Full operational visibility through audit logs, metrics, and an admin control plane
-- Usage analytics and performance metrics
-- Admin Console built with React
-- Zero-Trust, security-first architecture

 **🎯 Why This Project Matters**
-APIs are now the **primary attack surface** and the backbone of modern applications.
+APIs are a company’s **primary integration surface and attack vector**.
-Companies need more than just exposed endpoints — they need **control, visibility, and protection**.

-**Gatekeeper** reflects real-world engineering challenges faced by modern teams:
-- protecting APIs at scale
-- preventing abuse without breaking legitimate traffic
-- maintaining observability and accountability
-- building systems that are secure by default

-This project is built to mirror how **production-grade API platforms** are designed and operated today.
+Gatekeeper mirrors how **modern engineering teams design, secure, and operate API platforms at scale**.

 ⬇️ **See the repository and Live Demo for full technical details below**